-- Degree of compliance with Climate Change Mitigation related regulations. - Stack emissions, on-site combustion and process related emissions (scope 1). - Energy consumption (you may be managing this data already for cost saving opportunities or compliance with ESOS requirements). - Consumption and GHG calculations on different energy sources and fuels: - electricity by grid emission factors and potentially by market-based factors in addition (not alone). - onsite renewables (production, consumption and export to grid if applicable). - other sources such as diesel generators, gas consumption, transport fuels. - Using data related to fugitive emissions (maintenance of air conditioning equipment and energy management systems). - Transport data for goods, vehicles and wider business travel (e.g. vehicle and logistics tracking). - Data relating to management of land where this is contributing to a net GHG reduction (e.g. regarding woodland creation and associated GHG removals).
+- Degree of compliance with Climate Change Mitigation related regulations. - Stack emissions, on-site combustion and process related emissions (scope 1). - Energy consumption (you may be managing this data already for cost saving opportunities or compliance with ESOS requirements). - Consumption and GHG calculations on different energy sources and fuels: - Electricity by grid emission factors and potentially also based on market-based factors in transparent dual accounting approach (GHG Protocol Scope 2 guidance). - ~ Onsite renewables (production, consumption and export to grid if applicable). - ~ Other sources such as diesel generators, gas consumption, transport fuels. - Using data related to fugitive emissions (maintenance of air conditioning equipment and energy management systems). - Transport data for vehicle fleet and wider business travel. - Data relating to management of land where this is contributing to a net GHG reduction (e.g. regarding woodland creation and associated GHG removals).

-Wider indirect (Scope 3) emissions may be included relating to materials supplied to you and to the use phase of products or services.
+Wider indirect (Scope 3) emissions may be included relating to materials supplied to you and to the use phase of your own products or services.